MegC92/v2personal-training/README.md

 No errors were found when passing through the official (Jigsaw) validator - please see link [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F8000-megc92-v2personal-traini-5iv6y06879.us2.codeanyapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ## Unfixed Bugs
-HTML Validator error RE: charset UTF-8 remains unfixed as unsure what is wrong with this and does not appear to impact functionality of website.
+- HTML Validator error RE: charset UTF-8 remains unfixed as unsure what is wrong with this and does not appear to impact functionality of website.
+- I had significant difficulty using CodeAnywhere IDE (first time using an IDE) which resulted in me having to make several new workspaces when the original workspaces stopped working for me.
+As I would progress to such a stage in one workspace with some code - I would copy that successful code over to the succesful workspace.
+As such, my commit history on this repository is not as clear or detailed as I would have liked.

 ## Deployment